 This article, Finding a New You, looks at several people who had to professionally reinvent themselves after being laid off – a former Hewlett Packard exec who started a coffee roasting business; a former ad agency employee who became a yoga instructor and nutritional counselor; a paralegal who now owns a dance school; a Wall Street trader who became a teacher, and others.

 The point is, if you are truly unhappy at work, you do not have to wait for freedom to come in the form of a pink slip.
 If these people can reinvent themselves, so can you.

 Of course, one of the biggest challenges is deciding on a new direction.
 I like to think of career reinvention as a mashup of passion and skill.

 Ask yourself two questions – What do you love?
 And what do you know? – then think about how your answers could translate into a new career or business idea.

-The article, Entrepreneurs’ Advice: Follow Your Passion, looks at two creative entrepreneurs who have experienced great success through combining their passions and skills.
-The first, David Morrow combined his passion (field hockey and lacrosse) with what he knows (manufacturing, from exposure to his father’s company).
+The article, Entrepreneurial Advice: Follow Your Passion, looks at two creative entrepreneurs who have experienced great success through combining their passions and skills.
+The first, David Morrow combined his passion (field hockey and lacrosse) with what he knows (manufacturing, from exposure to the company owned by his father).
 The result?
 Warrior Sports, a multi-million dollar enterprise that began by making titanium hockey and lacrosse sticks.

 Why do we do this?
-Why do we hang up our cleats, put down our pens, close the door on the things that fire us up and decide that it’s time “get serious” and pursue a “real” path?
-How is working towards someone else’s vision any more real than working towards your own?
+Why do we hang up our cleats, put down our pens, close the door on the things that fire us up and decide that it is time “get serious” and pursue a “real” path?
+How is working towards a vision belonging to someone else any more real than working towards your own?

 Photo credit: thelifechef.com